Craft Beer in Medellin: It’s Better Than You Think

 Colombia is a country of several faces, and its world reputation suffered significantly during the drug wars.
 Unfortunately, many people know it to be a dangerous place.

 However, the Medellin, Colombia that I came to know during my six-month stay couldn’t be further from that perception.

 Finally able to breathe again after years of suffering, Colombia is experiencing a wave a foreign visitors as it has never before seen.
 In fact, tourism in Colombia has exploded by 250% since 2006.
 And those visitors have helped to bring something beautiful to the country.

 I’m talking IPAs, chocolate stouts, coffee stouts, cannabis pale ales, amber ales, and several other incredibly delicious brews.
 Although it may not be the first thing that you think about when you think Colombia, it should certainly be on your radar.
-Let’s take a look at what I found in Medellin.
+Let’s take a look at what I found when I started searching for craft beer in Medellin.

 Since I wasn’t old enough to experience the craft beer boom in the United States in the late 1990’s, being in Medellin gave me a taste of what it must have been like when the scene was in its early stages.

 For example, we checked out the La Toma Cervecera craft beer festival in Medellin.
 Although we were only expecting a few different beer booths and some people hanging out, we showed up to a fifteen-minute long line just to get in the warehouse/brewery.

 Once we paid for our tickets and got our mug/requisite palate cleanser (sliced chorizo), we walked into a surprisingly poppin’ beer festival.
 It was complete with multiple different independent beer companies, small booths serving artisanal food, a guy giving beer tattoos in the middle of the party, and the classic industrial layout (think exposed beams, open roof, beer tanks, and everyone sitting at wooden pallet tables).